 Traditionally, social media audits can be a huge headache.
-And when I say huge, I mean ice-pick-migraine-level pain.
-You’d have to dig into each social media platform individually, download the metrics, and then try to assemble all the data into one report even manually.
+And when I say huge, I mean, ice-pick-migraine-level pain.
+You have to dig into each social media platform individually, download the social media metrics, and then try to assemble all the data into one report even manually.

-Set up your Agorapulse before you get started, and give it a bit of time to pull data from your different social media profiles.
+Set up your Agorapulse before you get started then give it a bit of time to pull data from your different social media profiles.
 Once you do, you can begin the actual social media audit.

-The first step of the actual audit itself will be to pull up reports that detail your performance on every social media channel you’re using.
+The first step of the actual social media audit itself will be to pull up social media reports that detail your performance on every social media channel you’re using.
 Agorapulse makes this easy, providing us with performance metrics overall, and on specific content.

 The global reporting will tell you how many followers you have on each platform, how much your follower count has increased or decreased in a set time frame, engagement, estimated brand awareness, and more.